sixth-sensei/sixth-sensei.github.io/posts/ptd/posts/mrblue.md

 - LHOST: The IP address of attacking (our) machine, we're using the tun0 address gotten from PwnTillDawn server
 - LPORT: The port we will like to listen on

-Let's set up a listener to catch the connection
+Let's set up a listener to catch the incoming connection

 ```bash
 ┌──(sixth-sensei㉿kali)-[~]